cstewart-pivotal/apbg-pcf-enablement/enablement/overview.md

     - BOSH Overview
     - Platform and Application DevOps & CI/CD

-The recordings of these sessions are available in [myLearning](https://mylearning.accenture.com/myl-ui/learner/activityDetails?referrer=activitySupDetails.sessionDetails&activityID=1521458&source=LMS&refresh=349)
+The recordings of these sessions are available in [myLearning](https://mylearning.accenture.com/myl-ui/learner/activityDetails?referrer=activitySupDetails.sessionDetails&activityID=1521458&source=LMS&refresh=349) where the repository for all of the recorded sessions exist.

 ### Curated, self-paced content for Cloud-Native Developers
   - [101](developer/101.md)